JinmiaoChenLab/SpatialGlue_tutorials/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Integrated analysis of spatial multi-omics with SpatialGlue
+Deciphering spatial domains from spatial multi-omics with SpatialGlue
 =====================================================================================================================================================

 .. toctree::